rcqx/weblog/README.md

-# Weblog: Processing data in models 💽 💾
+# Weblog: Models validations and unit testing 🧪 📋

 >  A multi-user blog application with time-stamped entries built with RoR